 In general, men do not like drama.

 Some men have admitted that when dating, they will tolerate drama if they are getting laid.
-“The hotter a woman is, the more drama a man will put up with.
-On the other hand, if the drama supersedes her hotness, he will leave.”
+“The hotter a woman is, the more drama I will put up with.
+On the other hand, if the drama supersedes her hotness, I will leave.”

 If you are a “(Melo)Drama Queen”, you may be addicted to the hormones release by being dramatic.
 You can get attention even if it’s negative.
 The dramatic retelling of your story can be stressful for you as the story-teller, and it can also stress out the people listening to your story.
 Your drama can give you a big burst of energy and make you feel good to be the center of attention; however, your body can still go into high stress mode.